howsoai/howso-engine-py/README.md

 ## General Overview

-This Repo provides the Python interface with
+This repo provides the Python interface with
 [Howso Engine](https://github.com/howsoai/howso-engine) that exposes the Howso Engine functionality.
 The Client objects directly interface with the engine API endpoints while the Trainee objects provides the python functionality for general users.
 Client functions may be called by the user but for most workflows the Trainee functionality is sufficient.
-Each Trainee represents an individual Machine Learning object or model that can perform functions like training and predicting, while a client may manage the API interface for multiple Trainees.
+Each Trainee represents an individual machine learning object with data set that can perform functions like training and predicting, while a client may manage the API interface for multiple Trainees.

 ## Supported Platforms